ournetworks/2024/README.md

 ## Planning

 Tasks and deadlines are tracked using our [planning board](https://github.com/orgs/ournetworks/projects/1/views/1) and calendar.
-We have a bi-weekly(ish) planning call and a 📓 call notepad during a 1.5 hour timeslot on Saturdays 12:00-13:30 ET:
+We have a bi-weekly(ish) planning call and a 📓 call notepad.

 ## Milestones